Queen Mary's School: Baldersby Park

 Baldersby Park, formerly known as Newby Park, covers an area of some 200 acres, which includes the site of the deserted medieval village of Newby-on-Swale.
 Baldersby Park House was built in the early 18th century by Sir William Robinson to the designs of Colen Campbell.
 It was the first villa built in England in the Palladian style.
 In 1845 Lord de Grey sold Newby Park to the railway magnate George Hudson.
 Hudson rebuilt the house as Baldersby Park, providing it with a northern front in a Jacobethan style, retaining its Georgian south front.
 The interior was reconstructed after a fire in 1902.
 It is now a Grade I listed building.

+The house is built of stone with a Westmorland slate roof.
+It has two storeys, a square main block with a front of five bays, linked by wings to recessed three-bay pavilions.
+In the centre of the main block are four giant attached fluted Ionic columns carrying an entablature with a dentilled triangular pediment containing scrolled foliage, and deep eaves.
+There is a modillion eaves cornice, and a parapet with a balustrade.
+The doorway has pilasters, an entablature, and a radial fanlight with a moulded keystone.
+The windows are sashes, those on the ground floor with architraves and triangular pediments, and in the upper floor with eared and shouldered architraves.
+In the centre of the right return is a doorway with Ionic columns, and alternate rusticated and plain blocks, and a triangular pediment.

 Since 2010, Baldersby Park has been the location of the Deer Shed Festival, an annual music, arts and science festival attracting up to 10,000 paying attendees each year.

 Houses

 There are four houses, which have regular inter-house competitions, including cross-country, drama, music and debating and general knowledge competitions.
 There are also regular 'house meetings' where senior girls fulfil their inter-house responsibilities.

 The four houses, named after local abbeys are Byland (blue), Fountains (yellow), Jervaulx (green) and Rievaulx (red).
 Traditionally, sisters are in the same house, yet cousins are sometimes in different houses.
 All teachers are also assigned to houses and assist the senior girls by mentoring.